Pocahontas II: Journey to a New World: Production

 Production took two years and occurred in the United States, Japan, and Canada.

+Release

+The film was originally released on VHS as part of the Walt Disney Home Video collection.
+Two years later, it was re-released on VHS, as well as on DVD, on September 5, 2000, as part of the Walt Disney Gold Classic Collection.

+On August 21, 2012, the film was released as part of a 2-Movie Collection with its prequel, Pocahontas, in both DVD and Blu-ray formats.
+Then on February 28, 2017, the film was re-released as part of a 2-Movie Collection with its prequel in a Blu-ray / Digital HD combo.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 29% based on 7 reviews and an average rating of 4.4/10.
 Joe Leydon of Variety called it "too bland and formulaic" for adults but said that children will likely enjoy it.
 TV Guide rated the film 2/5 stars.
 The reviewer called it "fairly well made" but said it "suffers from the usual defects of an uncompelling plot and weak songs".
 At Entertainment Weekly, Michael Sauter rated it C+ and called it "standard yet pleasing fare for the preschool set".

 Music

 The soundtrack of the movie was released on November 23, 2009, from the Walt Disney Records.